 NOTE – BP nodes have the capability to receive identification of the previous hop from that hop.
 It is strongly advised, but optional, that connecting entities to/of the DTN implementation use this capability to identify themselves when sending data.

-5.2.3
+5.2.3 The service provided by the protocols beneath BP (not necessarily by the convergence layer protocol itself) shall deliver only complete layer-(N−1) service data units (bundles) to the receiving BP Node.

-5.2.4
+5.2.4 The service provided by the underlying protocols (not necessarily by the convergence layer protocol itself) shall provide integrity checking of the layer-(N−1) service data units (bundles) and shall discard layer-(N−1) service data units that are determined to be corrupted.

-5.2.5
+5.2.5 The convergence layer adaptor service may provide a cap on the rate at which a sending BP engine can inject data into the layer-(N−1) service.

-5.2.6
+5.2.6 Delivery of duplicate BP PDUs to a BPA by the underlying layer shall be acceptable.

 6 CONFORMANCE REQUIREMENTS